-This course is aimed at young people aged 16 and 24 years old who are interested in geology.
+This course is aimed at young people aged between 16 and 18 years old who are interested in geology.

 To attend this camp, it doesn’t matter if you have studied the subject formally or not.
 Geology camp offers a fantastic opportunity to extend your experience and knowledge.
 During the course, you will be inspired by how geology can shape your future.